zanwyyy/Remote_Desktop-Java-/README.md

 3. **Controlling Mouse and Keyboard**:
    - Once connected, the server captures mouse and keyboard inputs and sends them to the client, allowing real-time remote control.

-4. **Ending a Session**:
-   - To stop a session, use the `stop` command, which halts screen streaming and closes the additional sockets for mouse and keyboard control.

 ## Code Overview